edrex/camlapp/README.md

 ### Learn stuff and bring it back to Camlistore.
   - TypeScript is teh awesum?
-  - How to distribute libraries?
-NPM is probably the most convenient for people.
   - Demontrate a vendoring workflow in the main app.
   - What's the most sane way to load stuff?
 System.js unpacked mode?
 Closure compiler or Rollup?